Uruguay: Natural Landscape

 Islands and Archipelagos

-Uruguay is a country with a relatively short coastline and no major archipelagos.
+Uruguay is a country with a relatively short coastline and no significant archipelagos.
 However, it does have a few islands and islets along its coast.
 Here are some of the notable islands in Uruguay:

 • Isla de Lobos: Situated in the Atlantic Ocean, this small island is known for its large colony of South American sea lions.
 It's a protected area and can be visited via authorized boat tours.